• Home

 To sauté zucchini noodles, simply place a skillet over medium to medium-high heat and add the zucchini noodles.
 Drizzle them with a bit of oil and sauté for 3-4 minutes, tossing frequently.
 You want to make sure you do not overcook the zucchini noodles – they should still have some crunch!

-How to prevent zucchini pasta from being watery?
+How to prevent veggie pasta from being watery?

 Unfortunately zucchinis are made up of more than 95% water, so zucchini noodles will never taste exactly like a real noodle, and they will have some moisture no matter what.
 However, there are a few steps and best practices to ensure your zucchini noodles are as waterless and limp-less as possible.